bckenz-ai/algorithmic-strategy-backtester/README.md

 # Algorithmic Strategy Backtester

-> A from-scratch backtesting engine for a 50/200-day SMA crossover strategy on EUR/USD — built for signal transparency, look-ahead bias prevention, and honest performance analysis.
+> A from-scratch backtesting engine for a 50/200-day SMA crossover strategy on EUR/USD.
+Built for signal transparency, look-ahead bias prevention, and honest performance analysis.

 ---

 ## Overview

 This project implements a complete backtesting pipeline applied to the **EUR/USD forex pair (2020–2026)**.
-Signal generation, return computation, transaction cost modeling, and performance reporting are all built directly in Pandas and NumPy — no black-box backtesting abstraction — so every calculation is visible and auditable.
+Signal generation, return computation, transaction cost modeling, and performance reporting are all built directly in Pandas and NumPy.

-The notebook doesn't stop at the numbers.
-Each metric is interpreted against real institutional benchmarks, and the conclusion honestly diagnoses *why* the strategy behaved the way it did given the market environment it was tested in.
+Each metric is interpreted against real institutional benchmarks, and there's an honest conclusion as to *why* the strategy behaved the way it did given the market environment it was tested in.

 ---